MIDASverse/rMIDAS/README.md

 Based on the Python module, this package uses `reticulate` to bring MIDAS to R users.

-This package also includes several convenience functions to increase the efficiency of imputation workflows:
+This package simplifies the imputation workflow to ensure MIDAS is user-friendly and efficient:

-* Easy pre-processing function that applies one-hot encoding and name extraction (required for MIDAS), min-max scaling (improves convergence), and binary variable formatting.
+* Single pre-processing step that applies one-hot encoding, binary variable formatting, and name extraction (required for MIDAS), and min-max scaling to improve algorithm convergence
-* Easy saving of complete datasets with `generate()`
+* Easy generation of complete datasets with `generate()`
-* Optimisation for large data using `data.table` and `mltools` packages
+* Optimisation for large datasets using `data.table` and `mltools` packages
 * Automated reversing of all pre-processing steps prior to analysis
-* Built-in regression function (applying Rubin's rules)
+* Built-in regression function based on `glm` (applying Rubin's rules)

 ## Basic imputation workflow